conoro/hugo.conoroneill.net/content/post/why-running-tensorflow-lite-for-microcontrollers-on-extremely-inexpensive-devices-changes-everything.md

 *That's how profound TensorFlow Lite for Microcontrollers is.
 Everything changes and this time it starts from the bottom up.*

 And it doesn't have to be multi-hundred dollar Nests.
 Sonoff already has the ESP8266 in their [$16 lightbulb](https://www.aliexpress.com/item/32824271928.html) which means they can add ML for free.
-So there is your price point for mainstream ML in consumer electronics in 2019, $16.
+So there is your retail price point for mainstream ML in consumer electronics in 2019, $16.
 Here's that TF Lite Micro Hello World again, running on a lightbulb:

 ![TF Lite Sonoff](/images/2019/12/sonoff2.jpg)